Hard Money Lenders: Pitfalls to Avoid

 - Stay away from hard money lenders charging you upfront costs or prepayment fees.
 This is a common tactic used by scammers against those that are unfamiliar with the rules of private lending.

 - Make sure that the contract you are entering into gives you enough time to repay the loan and offers you the flexibility to deal with unforeseen issues.
-Look at the lender’s experience because a lender who knows enough about the subject matter to help you address unforeseen pitfalls can be imperative to keeping your project on track.
-For example if you are dealing with fix and flip real estate a lender with a real estate background will be able to work with you more easily and be more understanding to the nature of your business.
-Lenders get spooked putting money in unfamiliar territories.
+Look at the lender’s experience in both real estate and lending.
+A lender who knows enough about the subject matter to help you address unforeseen pitfalls can be imperative to keeping your project on track.

 - Be mindful that your contractual obligations do not collapse the deal upon signature, whereby the lender equity strips your investment.
 Furthermore, you want to deal with a lender who wants his money and interest, not your property and a headache.